kauralasoo/MTAT.03.239_Bioinformatics/RNA-seq_alignment.md

 ### Counting reads overlapping gene annotations
+Ultimately, we want to know what is the relative expression of each gene in the genome.
+To do this, we need to first download gene annotations
 From the website we also need to download the gene annotations if GFF3 format:

 	wget ftp://ftp.ensembl.org/pub/release-91/gtf/homo_sapiens/Homo_sapiens.GRCh38.91.gtf.gz